mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ## Introduction

 This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly data logger](https://www.envirodiy.org/mayfly/).
-It is meant to keep the information as simple and clear for new users, but those with more experience may want to expand on the application.
+It is meant to be simple and clear for new users, but those with more experience may want to expand on the application.

 ![](/images/mayfly_board-only.jpg)